kaltura-vpaas/personal-capture-sample-application/README.md

 `ICAgIHsNCiAgICAgICAgImFwcFRva2VuIjogInh4eHh4eCIsDQogICAgICAgICJhcHBUb2tlbklkIjogIjFfeHh4eHgiLA0KICAgICAgICAidXNlcklkIjogInh4eHgueHh4eHh4QGthbHR1cmEuY29tIiwNCiAgICAgICAgInBhcnRuZXJJZCI6ICJ4eHh4eHgiLA0KICAgICAgICAic2VydmljZVVybCI6ICJodHRwOi8vd3d3LmthbHR1cmEuY29tIiwNCiAgICAgICAgImFwcEhvc3QiOiAieHh4eHh4eC5rYWx0dXJhLmNvbSIsDQogICAgICAgICJlbnRyeVVSTCI6ICJtZWRpYSIsDQogICAgICAgICJob3N0aW5nQXBwVHlwZSI6ICJNZWRpYVNwYWNlIiwNCiAgICAgICAgImhhc2hUeXBlIjogIlNIQTI1NiINCiAgICB9`

 Add the prefix `kaltura-pc:`, as can be seen in the HTML portion of the code.
-Run that url from the browser, and assuming that Personal Capture is installed, the app should now launch!
+Run that url from the browser, and assuming Personal Capture is installed, the app should now launch!

 # How you can help (guidelines for contributors)